Summer Math Tutoring and Enrichment in San Jose

 Pre-Algebra Foundations

-For students entering Algebra 1, Integrated Math 1, or high school math
+For students entering Algebra 1, Integrated Math 1, or first year high school math

-For students entering Integrated Math 2, or students who need stronger Algebra and Geometry skills
+For students entering IM 2 or needing stronger Algebra and Geometry foundations

-This class helps students review key Algebra skills while previewing Geometry and Integrated Math 2 topics that often cause trouble during the school year.
+Reviews Algebra 1 foundations and previews the Geometry and Integrated Math 2 topics that often appear early in the school year.

 program overview